Join the journey.

 Q: What services are available at KRM?

 A: KRM offers various programs to meet people’s basic needs and to empower individuals to rebuild their lives.
 These include the following: resettlement services including case management, job development and placement, English as a Second Language class, physical and mental health support, family and youth services, services to older refugees, cultural orientation, immigration legal services, and citizenship preparation.
-Almost all of these services are equally available in Louisville and Lexington.
+Almost all of these services are equally available in Louisville, Lexington, and Covington.
 You can learn more about these programs on our Services page.

 Services are not available outside of Kentucky, USA.
 KRM does not provide services in other countries.